tommybobbins/super-dollop/iam.md

 # IAM Principals

-IAM Principals must be authenticated to send requests (there are a few exceptions)
+IAM Principals must be authenticated to send requests (there are a few exceptions).
+A Principal is a person or an application that can make a request for an action or operation on an AWS Resource.

 - User
 - Role